 Shawn Keller, Facebook and Pinterest Moderator

 Shawn was born and raised in Northern California.
 When she was 18, she moved to Florida and it’s a good thing she did because that’s where she met her husband!
 After 7 years in the Sunshine State, they decided it was time for change.
 They packed up their stuff, put their finger on the map, and ended up landing in Charlotte, NC.
 Shawn has always had an interest in health and fitness, but it was when she became pregnant with her first child that she really started to feel passionate about eating real food.

-Shawn is the newest member of our team and her main responsibility is answering reader questions on our Facebook wall.
+Shawn’s main responsibility is answering reader questions on our Facebook wall.
 Just like with the blog comments and emails it got to the point where FB questions would start going unanswered if I didn’t get some help!
 And it’s important to me that everyone gets the responses they need.
-Shawn also helps Jill manage incoming emails when the volume is high.
+Shawn also manages our Pinterest page and helps with incoming emails when the volume is high.